Creative Writing BA (Hons)

 What you will study

-This course is intellectually stimulating and exciting, designed to provide you with opportunities for creative writing across a variety of genres and media, embracing poetry, prose fiction and non-fiction, professional writing, and writing for radio and screen.
+This course is intellectually stimulating and exciting, providing you with opportunities for creative writing across a variety of genres and media, embracing poetry, prose fiction and non-fiction, professional writing, and writing for radio and screen.

 You'll work with published writers, academics and industry professionals on writing for digital media, pitches, exhibitions, reviews, and articles.